c1728p9/board-recovery-instructions/unbricking_guide.md

 ![](images/flowchart.png "Flowchart used to determine status of board")

 If the flowchart has determined that your board is _bricked_, then follow the steps in the section `Unbricking corrupted bootloader`.
-If the flowchart has determined that your board is _susceptible to bricking_, then follow the steps outlined in the section `Safely update with Windows 10`.
-Finally, if the flowchart has determined that your board is _safe to update as is_, then you need only to follow the directions in `Step 2: Update firmware` of the `Safely update with Windows 10` section of this guide.
+If your device is not bricked, then follow the steps outlined in the section `Safely update with Windows 10`.

 ## Unbricking corrupted bootloader
 Follow the steps in this section if the flowchart at the beginning of the document determined that your board's bootloader has been bricked.
 Alternatively, if you already have access to a [Segger J-Link](https://www.segger.com/products/debug-probes/j-link/), a [P&E Multilink](http://www.pemicro.com/products/product_viewDetails.cfm?product_id=15320137&productTab=1), or a [FRDM Development Board](http://www.nxp.com/products/software-and-tools/hardware-development-tools/freedom-development-boards:FREDEVPLA), you can follow the steps outline in the tutorial found [here](https://mcuoneclipse.com/2016/06/26/how-to-recover-the-opensda-v2-x-bootloader/).
 If you follow said tutorial instead, please recover your board using the _DAPlink firmware_ linked in the `Required items` section below.